lyzadanger/lyza-dot-11ty/src/cv/objective.md

 title: Objective
 ---

-A **full-stack web developer with a frontend emphasis**, I have **over 25 years of experience** developing with and advocating for the open web platform.
-I understand how the web works and my work is united by open-source web technologies and stellar colleagues.
-I’m motivated by figuring things out, building stuff and synthesizing complex information into written or spoken form.
+I’m a longtime **front-end engineer with full-stack understanding and technical lead with over 25 years of experience** building for the open web.
+I bring architectural depth, cross-functional clarity, and a steadying influence to complex systems and teams.
+My work is grounded in open source technologies, values and empathy.
+I'm motivated by figuring things out, building stuff, lifting teams and making complexity easier to understand.